WHAT IS WRONG WITH OUR NHS MENTAL HEALTH SERVICES?

 There are also problems within the charity sector.
 Well trained professional staff in a voluntary organisation too often find that they are not treated as professionals by NHS staff, and this can mean, for example, that patients they take to Accident and Emergency departments are required to wait for a further triage which will be the same as the charity has already done and recorded.
 Volunteer groups in faith organisations and in other community groups find their efforts impeded by red tape and sometimes over-zealous regulatory and compliance requirements.
 These should not be so arduous that they inhibit the recruitment of much needed volunteers.

 We also need better trained GPs with bigger budgets, better qualifications in mental health and longer time slots for appointments, and compassionate care co-ordinators who can offer good continuity of care.
 One junior doctor told us that in hospitals, pressure to discharge means making overly complex decisions under time pressure.
 There is not enough support to discharge people to and this leads to defensive medicine.
 GPs have the primary responsibility for that patient from the moment of discharge.
 But at all levels relational models have been replaced by transactional ones.
 Getting to know patients is not valued and does not appear in the targets, because targets must be clearly quantifiable.
 People’s happiness and quality of life are not easily measured, though there are indications which could be used.
 Professional autonomy for everyone needs to be restored and valued.
-Managers should not be permitted to veto decisions which are in the best interests of patients.
-Above all, we need to start putting patients first and services need to have an outward focus.
+Nobody should not be permitted to veto decisions which are in the best interests of patients.
+Building patient-centred services is difficult but not impossible, and everything needs to be measured against how it effects patients.
+In the past, change has come about because of public anxiety.

 Conclusion: